 ACTION - If you are feeling isolated, make sure you get in touch with a work colleague, friend, or manager.
 You are not alone or expected to be alone during this time.
 This is about supporting each other during this time.

 Set a Time to Finish for the Day

-Then finally switch of your laptop and ensure you have quality down time to recharge ready for the next day!
+Then finally switch off your laptop and ensure you have quality downtime to recharge ready for the next day!